madrob-beast/eurobench_benchmarking_software/README.md

 EUROBENCH Benchmark Software
 =================================================

-Benchmark server, benchmark scripts and graphical interface for the MADROB and BEAST benchmarks.
+Benchmark core, benchmark scripts and graphical interface for the MADROB and BEAST benchmarks.

 ## Installation